jbprek/CCKAD/questions/06-schema.md

 When using the Confluent Kafka Distribution, where does the schema registry service reside?

 1. As an in memory plugin on your Zookeeper cluster
-2. As an in meory plugin on your Kafka Connect Workers
+2. As an in memory plugin on your Kafka Connect Workers
 3. As a separate JVM Component
 4. As an in memory plugin on your Kafka Brokers